ltgoslo/elc-bert/README.md

 ## Training

-After having preprocessed your data and creating you tokenizer, you are ready to train your ELC BERT model.
-To this extend you can run:
+After preprocessing your data, creating your tokenizer, and caching the data with your tokenizer, you are ready to train your ELC BERT model.
+To this extent you can run:

 ```bash
 python train_elc_bert_*.py \